 ADVANTAGES

-- Its large size means it can process more in a single batch.
+- Its large capacity means it can process more in a single batch.

 - Will last longer as it is made of stainless steel.